County Service Area #16 - Paradise Valley Water

 - Over 7,500 ft. of distribution pipeline.

 - 1 Service pumping station

 This water system is for domestic water use (residents in Paradise Valley have access to and utilize water from Clear Lake for irrigation water needs).
 The water system’s customer base is 100% metered.
 The water distribution system has recently been inspected and leak checked.
 Minimal repairs were needed, and all repairs were completed.
-Several leaks were also detected and traced to the customer’s side of the system, and customers notified.
 The water treatment and distribution system is currently operating as efficiently as possible and providing water to customers in compliance with all applicable water quality standards.
-The 12-month (FY11/12) change in the Paradise Valley Water’s customer base was less than 1%.
-Depending on the production rate of Well #3, water supply may become an issue for the system.
+Total production from all three wells is approximately 16 gallons per minute.
+The system has been under a connection moratorium since 2005 due to the limited water supply.